mwarning/KadNode/README.md

   * A simple DNS server interface that can be used like a local upstream DNS server.
   * A simple web server interface to resolve queries: `http://localhost:8053/foo.p2p`

+All these interfaces listen only for connections from localhost.

 ## DOWNLOADS

   * https://sourceforge.net/projects/kadnode/files/